As a team owner or co-owner in the Rosita Fantasy Football League, you are bound to all terms and conditions contained in this Constitution.

-**Section 4.4.
-Arsenio Bowl II:** This season’s championship game, Arsenio Bowl II, will be played in Week 16.
+This league’s championship game, the Arsenio Bowl, will be played in Week 16.
 The winner will be the champion of the Rosita League, while the loser will finish the season in 2nd Place.

-**Section 4.5.
-3rd Place Match:** The 2 losers of the Final Four round will play in the 3rd Place Match in Week 16.
+The two losing teams of the Final Four playoff round will play in the 3rd Place Match in Week 16.
 The winner will finish the season in the 3rd Place, while the loser will finish in 4th Place.

-**Section 4.7.
-Loser Ladder (7th – 12th Place):** The 6 non-playoff teams will play in the Loser Ladder matches in Weeks 15 and 16.
+Playoff teams who do not make it to the Final Four playoff round will play in the Consolation Ladder matches in Weeks 15 and 16.
 The ladder begins with teams arranged according to seed – the higher the seed, the higher the ladder position.
-Then match winners move up (or stay up), and losers move down (or stay down).
+Match winners move up the ladder (or stay up), and losers move down the ladder (or stay down).
 The Week 16 matches will determine each of these teams’ final placements.